kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

     cos    cos-apps.apps.demo.ibmdte.net          cos        9443-tcp   reencrypt/Redirect   None
     ```

-1. Verify your pod from the project `apps` is ready:
+1. Verify that your pod from the project `apps` is ready:
    - First, confirm you're at the current project `apps`:
      ```
      oc project